Oregon Sex Offender Registration Relief

 - Any relevant noncriminal behavior prior to and after the offense

-You can trust our award-winning criminal defense lawyers, who have more than 60 years of combined experience and include a former prosecutor, to help you file a petition and provide the evidence needed to convince the court that you are rehabilitated and don’t pose a threat to children or others.
+You can trust our award-winning criminal lawyers, who have more than 60 years of combined experience and include a former prosecutor, to help you file a petition and provide the evidence needed to convince the court that you are rehabilitated and don’t pose a threat to children or others.
 We’re devoted to our clients’ well-being and can stand by your side throughout the legal process.
 Everybody deserves a second chance, including you.

 Call our team if you require sex offender registry relief in Bend, Oregon at (541) 238-9210.
 Our lawyers are also available if you need legal representation after being arrested or accused of committing a sex crime.